It’s unthinkable to imagine your life without your loved one.

 While no money can ever compensate you for your loss, it’s important to remember that a wrongful death claim can provide you and your family with vital financial support you need to move forward.

-One of the most important things to keep in mind when you’re considering bringing a lawsuit is the wrongful death statute of limitations in California.
+One of the most important things to keep in mind when you’re considering bringing a lawsuit is the California wrongful death statute of limitations.

 What Is Wrongful Death?

 You might have grounds to file a wrongful death claim if a loved one’s death occurred due to someone else’s negligent or wrongful act.

 Wrongful death lawsuits permit surviving family members to pursue compensation from the party responsible for their loved one’s death.

 A statute of limitations is a legal term meaning the time limit a person has to file a lawsuit.
 Generally, if the California wrongful death statute of limitations has expired when someone files a claim, the court will dismiss it.

 What Is the Wrongful Death Statute of Limitations in California

 The time designated by law to file a legal action is known as the statute of limitations.
 Depending on the type of claim, this time limit may vary.